 - Saturday October 8, home of Judy Byron and Rick Reinhard, Washington, DC

-- A WHITE HISTORIAN GRAPPLES WITH LYNCHING
+- A WHITE HISTORIAN CONFRONTS LYNCHING

 - Sunday October 9, home of Judy Byron and Rick Reinhard, Washington, DC